BAE-JI-WANG/bsp-user-manual/source/alertnow/en/user-guide-alertnow-en.md

 ####  Integration settings

 Integration settings guide is as follows.
+(The setting process is the same for AWS Cloudwatch and Azure.)

 1. Step 1: Select Integration Menu
     Click Integrations menu.